 - Applicants should hold a Foundation Degree from the National Centre for Circus Arts or another school which is a recognised Full Type 1 member of FEDEC.
-A full list can be found here on our website. - Any candidate applying for direct entry to the BA (Hons) Programme from any of these institutions must provide evidence that they have successfully completed two years' training on a relevant course, equivalent to a Foundation Degree, along with details of their previous study (for example a student handbook or module guide). - Direct entry applicants will be interviewed at audition, and will be expected to provide an additional reference, a sample of written work and their transcript to date.
-This is to ensure that they are being assessed for entry on the same basis as internal applicants from the National Centre Foundation Degree. - Applicants will be required to demonstrate a proficiency in both written and verbal English language which would normally be GCSE English or equivalent International English Language Testing System (IELTS) at 6.5 pass level or higher. - We define BA level in this context as someone who can formulate and communicate his or her technical and artistic needs at a level consistent with a view to entering the profession as a young practitioner.
+A full list can be found here on our website. - Any candidate applying for direct entry to the BA (Hons) course from any of these institutions must provide evidence that they have successfully completed two years of training on a relevant course, equivalent to a Foundation Degree, along with details of their previous study (for example a student handbook or module guide). - Direct entry applicants will be interviewed at audition, and will be expected to provide a reference and their transcript to date.
+This is to ensure that they are being assessed for entry on the same basis as internal applicants from the National Centre Foundation Degree. - Applicants will be required to demonstrate a proficiency in both written and verbal English language which would normally be GCSE English or equivalent International English Language Testing System.
+Overseas students may be required to take a Secure English Language Test (SELT) prior to entry in order to meet VISA requirements. - We define BA level in this context as someone who can formulate and communicate his or her technical and artistic needs at a level consistent with a view to entering the profession as a young practitioner.
 We also expect candidates to be capable of working at a level of autonomy not necessarily present, or acquired at, Foundation Degree level.